SimVascular/svZeroDSolver/docs/cpp/pages/developer_guide.md

 ```

 The latter check is also performed in the GitHub CI/CD (a.k.a.
 Actions) and
-indicates on merge requests when the code doesnt't yet meet all style
+indicates on merge requests when the code doesnt yet meet all style
 requirements.

 On Sherlock at Stanford, clang-format is included in the `llvm` module.